Providing Type-Safe Read/Write File Access to

 Binary packages are licensed under Apache License V2.0.

-Source code packages contain documentation of Java .Blend's externally maintained documentation, and therefore licensed under GPLv3.
+Source code packages contain documentation of Java .Blend's DNA documentation, and therefore licensed under GPLv3.

 Reasons and Effects of the Different Licenses